Transit California sat down with Melissa Figueroa, Director of Communications and Public Affairs for the California Transit Association.

 Transit California: Prior to your current role, you served for five years as the Chief of Strategic Communications at California’s High Speed Rail Authority, where your leadership was central to securing a multibillion-dollar federal grant and dramatically improving public perception of the ongoing project.
 What were some of your successful strategies to help the Authority reach these milestones?

 Our team’s primary focus at the Authority was transparency.
 There were no hidden or gotcha questions we answered it all, in whatever forum it was asked.
 Public trust is imperative on a project that size and we worked hard to regain that.
 We completely revamped our approach to social media with a strong emphasis on showing the public what was being delivered on the project and engaging with people.
 With a project 500 miles long, there is no better mechanism to show progress than photos and video.
-We worked to personalize the project, highlighting the hard-working men and women not only in the field but around the state working to bring high-speed rail to California, whether that was on social media, in the field during site visits, in classroom visits or in the news.
+We also worked to personalize the project, highlighting the hard-working men and women not only in the field but around the state working to deliver this megaproject, whether that was on social media, in the field during site visits, in classroom visits or in the news.
 Finally, we celebrated the wins – all of them.
-Internally, staff were proud to see their work highlighted, externally the public appreciated being kept informed about what progress was being made.
+Internally, staff were proud to see their work highlighted, externally the public appreciated being kept informed on what progress was being made.
 I was fortunate to work with some really talented people and look forward to seeing the great work continue.

 Transit California: You served in public sector communications leadership roles during several major infrastructure project efforts, including the passage and early implementation of 2017’s Senate Bill 1 and the demolition of the Bay Bridge’s old span.
 Can you talk a bit about some of your most successful media efforts with these projects, as well as some of the challenges you faced?

 For Senate Bill 1 – we were talking about a tax increase, never an easy area to sell the public on.
 It was a multi-year effort that required a lot of coordination between our Agency, the Legislature, the Governor, and stakeholders like all of you.
 We faced some very vocal opponents, lots of media attacks and plenty of legislative attention.
 It required our partners to be on message with crisp, easy to understand talking points, compelling visuals and rapid responses, we were fortunate to have an amazing coalition of support that felt lucky to help lead the communications effort for.
-For the Bay Bridge, I began at CalSTA shortly after the new east span opened, the integrity of the structure was being called into question which required a lot of work with engineers so that we not only understood the issue but could clearly convey to the public and the press in terms they understood.
+For the Bay Bridge, I began at CalSTA shortly after the new east span opened, the integrity of the structure was being called into question which required a lot of work with engineers so that we not only understood the issue but could clearly convey to the public and the press in terms they understood why this wasn’t the case.
 Clear messaging from experts was key to success for this effort.
 One my proudest days was seeing a headline in a Bay Area media outlet declaring the new span “The safest bridge in the country.”

 Transit California: Throughout your service at state agencies, you led communications efforts for interagency emergency responses to a wide range of natural disasters, including wildfires, flooding, landslides, and the pandemic.
 What communications advice would you give to transit operators preparing for emergencies?